claydotio/design-assets/game_images_guide.md

 ### Header Image

 Large image to be used at the top of detail pages.
-Also known as a "cover," "header," or "hero" graphic.
+Also known as a "cover," "feature," or "hero" graphic.

 It's recommended that this image contain the game's logo/title centered within the safe zone (see guide).